santoshlite/Empyrial/README.md

-# Trafalgar
+# Trafalgar🃏

 Python library to make development of portfolio analysis faster and easier
 <img src="https://i.ibb.co/vVdyvfj/Trafalgar.png"/>
 # Installation 🔥

-For the moment, Trafalgar is still in beta development.
-To install it you should:
+To install Trafalgar, you should do:

 ```
 pip install trafalgars